-SUPPLEMENTAL INSPECTION DEGRADED PERFORMANCE
+SUPPLEMENTAL INSPECTION RESPONSE TO ACTION MATRIX COLUMN 3 (DEGRADED PERFORMANCE) INPUTS

+Effective Date: 4/1/2021

-PROGRAM APPLICABILITY:
+PROGRAM APPLICABILITY: IMC 2515B, IMC 2201B

 CORNERSTONES: ALL

+INSPECTION BASIS: See IMC 0308 Attachment 2

 95002-01 INSPECTION OBJECTIVES

-To that the rootand contributing causes of individual and collective performance issues are understood.
+To ensure that the root-and contributing causes of significant individual and collective performance issues (multiple greater-than-green inputs) are understood.

-To independently assess and that the extentofcondition and extentofcause of individual and collective performance issues are identified.
+To independently assess and ensure that the extent-of-condition and extent-of-cause of significant individual and collective performance issues (multiple greater-than-green inputs) are identified.

-To ensure that completed corrective actions to address and preclude repetition of performance issues are and effective.
+To ensure that completed corrective actions to address and preclude repetition of performance issues are timely and effective.

-To ensure that planned corrective actions to preclude repetition direct and effective actions to address and preclude repetition of significant individual and collective performance issues.
+To ensure that planned corrective actions to preclude repetition direct timely and effective actions to address and preclude repetition of significant individual and collective performance issues.

-To independently determine if safety culture caused or significantly contributed to the performance issues.
+To independently determine if safety culture traits caused or significantly contributed to the performance issues.
 [C1]

 95002-02 INSPECTION REQUIREMENTS

+02.01 General Requirements

+Follow general requirements and guidance in Inspection Manual Chapter (IMC) 2515 Appendix B, “Supplemental Inspection Program.”
+Among the areas addressed are:

+Enhanced Inspection, Assessment, and Successful Completion (2515B-07)

+Initiating, Delaying, Suspending, or Expanding Inspection (2515B-08)

+Findings, Violations, General- and Significant Weaknesses (2515B-09)

+Inspection Requirements, ROP Expectations, and Regulatory Obligations (2515B-10)

+Follow-up Inspection of Planned Corrective Actions (2515B-11)

+Sufficiently challenge aspects of the licensee’s problem identification, causal analysis, and corrective actions to ensure the causes of the performance issues are correctly identified and corrective actions are adequate to promptly and effectively address and preclude repetition.

+Key terminology used in this and other supplemental inspection procedures has been consolidated and explicitly defined in Inspection Manual Chapter (IMC) 2515 Appendix B “Supplemental Inspection Program,” Section 04, “Definitions.”
+Employ these terms as defined.
+Licensee definitions may vary.

-Problem Identification
+02.02 Problem Identification

-Determine the evaluation documented who identified the issuee.licensee-identified, self-, or NRC-identified) and under what conditions.
+Determine whether the evaluation documented who identified the performance issue(s) (e.g., licensee-identified, self-revealed, or NRC-identified) and under what conditions.

-Determine the evaluation documented how long the issue existed and prior opportunities for identification.
+Determine whether the evaluation documented when and for how long the performance issue(s) existed and prior opportunities for identification.

-Determine the evaluation documented plant-specific consequences and compliance concerns associated with the issue(s) both individually and collectively.
+Determine whether the evaluation documented significant plant-specific consequences and compliance concerns associated with the performance issue(s) both individually and collectively.

+02.03 Causal Analysis

-Determine the was evaluated using a systematic methodology to identify the root and contributing causes.
+Determine whether the performance issue(s) was (were) evaluated using a systematic methodology to identify the root- and contributing causes.

-Determine the evaluation was conducted to a level of detail commensurate with the significance of the
+Determine whether the causal evaluation was conducted to a level of detail commensurate with the significance and complexity of the performance issue(s).

-Determine the evaluation prior occurrences of the and knowledge of prior operating experience.
+Determine whether the causal evaluation considered prior occurrences of the performance issue(s) and knowledge of prior operating experience.

-Determine the evaluation the extentofcondition and the extent
+Determine whether the causal evaluation identified the extent-of-condition and the extent-of-cause of the performance issue(s).

-sample
+When inspecting multiple significant inputs in a strategic performance area, examine the common-cause analyses for potential programmatic weaknesses in performance.

+02.04 Independent Assessment of Extent-of-Condition and Extent-of-Cause

+The inspection team leader will develop an inspection plan using IPs listed in IMC 2515, Appendix B, Attachment 1, to facilitate an independent assessment of the validity of licensee extent-of-condition and extent-of-cause analysis and the conclusions associated with significant individual and collective performance issues.
+Inspectors shall independently sample enough of the licensee assessments to ensure they are sufficiently comprehensive in addressing the key attributes of the cornerstone(s) associated with the significant performance issue(s).
+This independent assessment and results will be documented in the supplemental inspection report.

+02.05 Independent Determination of Safety Culture Contribution